 How to Measure a Falling Wedge & Set a Price Target.

-The Falling Wedge Pattern Timeframe
+Falling Wedge Timeframe

 It is important to consider volume as an additional indicator when attempting to identify and trade the falling wedge pattern.

-What Happens After a Falling Wedge Pattern?
+What Happens After a Falling Wedge Forms?

 Two decades of research by Tom Bulkowski show that after a falling wedge pattern is confirmed on a break of either the support or resistance line on higher volume, the price increase averages +38%.
 Once the falling wedge pattern is confirmed, traders should consider opening a long position.

-What Happens When a Falling Wedge Fails?
+What Happens If It Fails?

 A Falling Wedge Pattern in a Downtrend

-The Best Falling Wedge Pattern Scanners
+Falling Wedge Pattern Scanners

 There are currently two trading platforms offering falling wedge scanning and screening.
 TrendSpider and FinViz enable complete market scanning for falling wedges.
 Finviz is a good free pattern scanner, whereas TrendSpider enables full backtesting, scanning, and strategy testing for chart patterns.